sherpal/BattleForFlatland/README.md

 - fill the `abilities` and `abilityNames` section with empty collections
 - fill the `initialBoss` with the `unit` of the `Pointed` type class of your boss, changing at least the `id`, the `life` and `maxLife` (so that the boss doesn't die instantly)

-Then add your `BossFactory` instance to the `allBossesFactories` of the `BossEntity` companion object and the `factoriesByBossName` of the `BossFactory` companion object, so that the boss will be available to the `GameMaster` and to the web frontend for users to select it.
+Then add your `BossFactory` instance to the `factoriesByBossName` of the `BossFactory` companion object, so that the boss will be available to the `GameMaster` and to the web frontend for users to select it.

 You can launch the game and you should see all your obstacles.
 Clicking on "start game" will make the boss appear.
 However, since we didn't code any AI for it yet, il will stay put (and you can freely kill it).